Cancer Canyon

 But something will happen; you will never be the same.
 And in the future, when you see a Lands' End catalog, or even hear "Lands' End," you'll think of your red down vest and your protective warrior, St. Michael.

-Chapter Two: Down to Phantom Ranch on the Mule Ride
+Down to Phantom Ranch

 At the Grand Canyon's south rim there's a Mule Barn next to Bright Angel Lodge.
 Every day Grand Canyon Wranglers host a Mule Ride, descending to Phantom Ranch and to the Colorado River at the base of the canyon.
 You're leaving today and you'll spend the night at Phantom Ranch on the River.
-Early cartographers christened this area Phantom Creek and Canyon because it was so narrow it would appear and disappear from their view.
-Others claim it was named "Phantom" because of ghostly appearances of Powell, one of the canyon's original explorers.

 But I should warn you, the canyon can be dangerous.

-Chapter Two Continued: Night at the River's Phantom Ranch
+Night on the River's Phantom Ranch

 No matter how hard you try, the fact that you have cancer will sink in and create a new set of challenges.
 The word cancer has a stigma like no other disease.
 People don't know what to say and some people will avoid you entirely.